I was living my best life

 Memories of a life I never lived

 On the night of November 13, I was intubated, sedated and rushed to The Johns Hopkins Hospital in Baltimore, Maryland.
 My medical team placed me on a ventilator and ECMO, a form of life support.
 I didn’t wake up until February 2021, only to find out I had been on ECMO for 69 days and in the ICU for more than 4 months.
 My family had been told many times to prepare to lose me.
 My sister had written my eulogy.
 I overcame several infections, a blood clot, three blood transfusions, multiple lung collapses, and severe sedation drug withdrawal.
-I was the first ECMO/tracheostomy patient to be placed in a prone position for treatment at Johns Hopkins, and I survived the hospital's longest ECMO run.
+I was the first ECMO/tracheostomy patient to be placed in a prone position for treatment at Johns Hopkins.
 I returned home on March 4 after 2 weeks of acute rehab, relearning to do even the simplest tasks.

 The Ultimate Test in Surrender